 Fimo Colored Translucent Clay

 Pardo’s line of colored translucent clay is new on the market, but Fimo has had colored translucent for a while.
 You can also buy Fimo colored translucent from Trish at Poly Clay Play.
 In addition to the red, blue, green, and yellow pictured in my photo, it also comes in purple and orange.
 Notice how the colors aren’t as translucent as the Pardo colors.
 Also, note that they’re far closer to the true primary colors than what’s available in the Pardo line.
 Each row shows a circle of raw clay, then a thick baked circle and a thin baked circle.

 Premo Colored Translucent Clay

 Premo has also had a line of colored translucent clay.
-I say HAD, because Polyform recently announced that they’ve discontinued these colors.
+I say HAD, because these colors have been discontinued for years.
 Since I already had them in my stash, I figured I’d include them here in case anyone finds it helpful.
 They’re similar to the Premo colors, but a bit more dull and washed out.
 They’re just kind of meh.
 There are better colored translucent clays, as I’ve shared above.
 Again, each row shows raw, baked thick, and baked thin circles.

 Thoughts about Colored Translucent Clay

 Should you buy colored translucent clay, or should you color your own with alcohol inks or oil paints?
 It depends on the effect you’re trying to get.
 You can control the color intensity with alcohol inks and you have so many colors to choose from.
 But the colors can degrade with heat, especially the high heat that makes Pardo so clear.
 The range of colors in this line of Pardo trans is really nice.
 You can mix them to get a range of colors.
 However, I think the yellow is a bit too pale and the other colors are more saturated than I’d like.
 So make sure you get plenty of plain translucent so you can dilute the colors and get a more subtle effect.